30 June, 8 pm

-Before the screening you will be greeted by one of Cinema of the Dam’d programmers who will introduce the program using Zoom.
-During intermission and after the screening, you’re welcome to discuss the film or just say hi.
-After the screening, Priscila Fernandes will join us for a Q&A.
+Before the screening attendees were greeted by one of Cinema of the Dam’d programmers who introduced the program using Zoom.
+During intermission and after the screening, people were welcome to discuss the film or just say hi.
+After the screening, Priscila Fernandes joined us for a Q&A.

 Priscila Fernandes: Calibration Circle (2011, 2 minutes)

 They Shoot Horses Don’t They (Sydney Pollack 1969, 120 minutes.
 Watch trailer.)

 Priscila Fernandes: Product of Play (2011, 4 minutes)

 Priscila Fernandes (1981, Portugal) is a visual artist living and working in Rotterdam.
 Her practice is rooted in an ongoing research into education, play, and the dialectics of work and leisure.
 She works in a broad range of media, from video, installation, sound, sculpture, drawing, painting, photography and text.
 She is currently artist in residence at Hotel Maria Kapel.
 More about Priscila Fernandes.